-1

 an applicant CASP applying for an

 authorisation under article 62 of MiCA;

-datiforisation affact affact 02 of when,
+authorisation under article 02 of which,

 or

 - a CASP, authorised in accordance with

 Article 63 of MiCA.

-Means the Joint EIOPA, EBA and ESMA
+Joint ESAs Guidelines on QH Means the Joint EIOPA, EBA and ESMA

 Guidelines on the prudential assessment of

-Joint ESAs Guidelines on QH acquisitions and increases of qualifying
+acquisitions and increases of qualifying

 holdings in the financial sector of 16 December

 2016 (JC/GL/2016/01).

-E. Implementation
+C. Implementation